dbt-ethz/docofossor/DOCUMENTATION.md

 ## Components

 Docofossor is using IronPython within Rhino Grasshopper to make the calculations.
 The components are separated in categories in the Grasshopper toolbar.
-For now, there are five categories comprising *Grid*, *Relative Operations*, *Absolute Operations*, *Analysis*, and *Geometry*.
-They are made available as a set of open source UserObjects for Grasshopper.
+For now, there are seven categories comprising *I/O*, *Grid*, *Operations Relative*, *Operations Absolute*, *Generative*, *Analysis*, and *Geometry*.
+They are made available as a set of components for Rhino Grasshopper.
 Use the list below to jump to the respective component descriptions.

 * __I/O__
   * [dfEmptyGrid](#-dfemptygrid)